-Looking for the best beaches in Rhodes?
-Look no further!
+Some of the best Rhodes beaches in Greece include Anthony Quinn Bay, St Paul’s Bay Lindos, Kallithea, Faliraki and Tsambika.
+But there are many more!
 This article will help you decide which beaches to visit on Rhodes island in Greece.

 The best Rhodes beaches for your Greek vacation

-Rhodes island is well known for its spectacular beaches.
-In 2022, 55 of them received the prestigious Blue Flag Award!
+Rhodes island in Greece is well known for its spectacular beaches.
+In 2023, 57 of them received the prestigious Blue Flag Award!

-From long, sandy beaches, to small, rocky coves, Rhodes has something to suit all tastes.
+From long, sandy beaches, to small, rocky coves, Rhodes Greece has something to suit all tastes.

 The best sandy beaches in Rhodes are on the island’s east coast.
 With a few exceptions, they offer good facilities, such as sun loungers, umbrellas, and canteens / beach bars / tavernas.